mceme/ImageCoin/doc/build-osx.md

 $ cd ..
 ```

-This will download and build all dependencies required to build Dash Core.
+This will download and build all dependencies required to build ImageCoin Core.
 Caching of build results will ensure that only
 the packages are rebuilt which have changed since the last depends build.

 It is required to re-run the above commands from time to time when dependencies have been updated or added.
 If this is